🚨🚨 Instant Visa Recommendations 🚨🚨 Just answers a few simple questions and get Australian visa recommendations instantly.

 No. Australian work experience in the nominated occupation Points

-Please note: The number of years that an applicant can claim in order to gain points will depend on the result of the skill assessment.
+Please note: The number of years you can claim to gain points will depend on the result of your skill assessment.

-5. Educational Qualifications Criteria for General Skilled Migration Program:
+5. Educational Qualifications Points Criteria for Australian PR

-If you hold educational qualifications from an Australian educational institution, it will be more beneficial with your application, one benefit is a higher points in the education category.
+If you hold educational qualifications from an Australian academic institution, it will be more beneficial for your application.
+One benefit you will get is a higher point in the education category.

 No Education qualifications Points